-Winter driving can be dangerous and scary, especially in northern regions that get a lot of snow and ice like Minnesota.
+Winter driving can be dangerous and scary, especially in northern regions that get a lot of snow and ice.
 Additional preparations can help make a trip safer, or help motorists deal with an emergency.
-Read on for tips on how to prevent motor vehicle injuries due to winter storms.
+Read on to discover tips from your local insurance agency Minneapolis MN on how to prevent motor vehicle injuries due to winter storms!

 - If at all possible, avoid driving while you are fatigued, this will reduce driving risks.

 - Check your tires, battery, and windshield wipers on a regular basis throughout the Winter.

 - You should never use cruise control when driving on any slippery surfaces.

 - It’s always a good idea to keep your gas tank at least half-full in case of an emergency situation.

 - If you are ever in a dangerous situation, stay in your car.
 Put bright markers on antenna or windows and shine dome light, and, if you run your car, clear exhaust pipe and run it just enough to stay warm.

 - In the Winter it is necessary to know that stopping distances are longer if there is ice or water-covered ice.

 - Drive slowly.
 Everything takes longer on snow-covered roads.
 Accelerating, stopping, turning – nothing happens as quickly as on dry pavement.
 Give yourself time to maneuver by driving slowly.